The Candida Diet to Heal AutoImmunity

 Vitamin D plays a large role in down regulating hyperactive immune systems and cancer cells.
 Most of the population is deficient in vitamin D, especially throughout winter and spring.
 It is recommended to take 5,000 IUs or get 30 minutes of sun exposure daily in order to maintain good vitamin D levels.

-GI Regulator is a supplement that we use and see great success with on our clients.
-It contains berberine—a plant alkaloid that influences the activities of microorganisms in the gastrointestinal tract, supports immune function, and may influence the natural inflammatory response.
+Candida Elim is a supplement that we use and see great success with on our clients.
+It contains oregano oil which influences the activities of microorganisms in the gastrointestinal tract, supports immune function, and may influence the natural inflammatory response.

-It also contains bayberry bark and grapefruit seed, which complement the actions of berberine to support healthy microbial activity, stimulate circulation, and promote mucous membrane health.
-Zinc is included in this formula for its immune-supportive effects.
+This product also contains ginger and turmeric, which complement the actions of oregano to support healthy microbial activity, stimulate circulation, and promote mucous membrane health.
+Olive leaf extract is included in this formula for its immune-supportive effects.